krishnakanthpps/PerfDashboard/README.md

 2. <strong>Elasticsearch</strong> indexes (inverted) nested aggregations of data in Hadoop

-3. <strong>Kibana</strong> identifies actionable insights after data discovery
+3. <strong>Kibana</strong> does data discovery on elasticsearch cluster to identify "actionable insights"

 But LEK doesn't spell and pronounce like a one-syllable name for a big animal with a big rack.
 (actually that was taken for something else).